-Their characteristic long neck enables them to reach food below the surface that is out of reach to other dabbling ducks.
+The Northern Pintail’s characteristic long neck enables it to reach food below the water’s surface that is out of reach to other dabbling ducks.
 It also allows them to peer over tall grass, a favoured element of their habitat.

 Northern Pintail are numerous and widely spread.
 Their habitat ranges from lakes and marshes in open areas through to grassland and rivers and coastal regions.

 Northern Pintail are an elegant addition to any wildfowl collection, are easy to keep and winter hardy.
-The male plumage is an attractive dove grey with brown head and white breast and stripe whilst the female is brown.
+The male plumage is an attractive dove grey with brown head and white breast and neck stripes whilst the female is predominantly brown.
 Both male and female are large, slender and long-necked birds with a distinctive pointed tail.

-Given the right habitat, Pintail breed readily.
+Given the right habitat, this species breeds readily.
 They tend to like tall grasses, but also accept nest boxes when kept in a wildfowl collection.
-A typical clutch of 6-10 eggs takes 21-23 days to hatch.
+A typical clutch of 6–10 eggs takes 21–23 days to hatch.